research research research-lab cancer-center H true

 Hata Lab

-The Hata laboratory focuses on the biological underpinnings of sensitivity and resistance to kinase inhibitor targeted therapies in lung cancers with specific genetic abnormalities (EGFR mutations, ALK translocations, KRAS mutations).
+Research topics include: understanding the biological underpinnings of sensitivity and resistance to kinase inhibitor targeted therapies in lung cancers with specific genetic abnormalities: EGFR mutations, ALK translocations, KRAS mutations

 Aaron Hata, MD, PhD